bioinfo-pf-curie/mpiSORT/README.md

 MPI_Info_set(finfo,"cb_block_size","2684354560"); <br />
 MPI_Info_set(finfo,"cb_buffer_size","2684354560"); <br />

+Rmq: In future release those options will pe passed in argument.

 3) If you are familiar with MPI IO operation you can also test different commands collective, double buffered, data sieving.